craftcms/docs/docs/5.x/system/elements.md

 ### Eager-Loading

-When accessing related content within an element partial, use the `.eagerly()` method to [automatically eager-load](../development/eager-loading.md#magic-eager-loading) elements for other partials that might be rendered in sequence.
+When accessing related or nested content within an element partial, use the `.eagerly()` method to [eager-load](../development/eager-loading.md#magic-eager-loading) elements for other partials that might be rendered in sequence.

 ```twig{2}
 {# _parials/entry/post.twig #}